sherlyn99/mopp/README.md

 mopp align \
    -i ./tests/test_out/trimmed \
    -p '*metaG*.fq.gz' \
-   -x ./tests/test_database/reference/databases/bowtie2/db \
+   -x ./tests/test_database/wol2_test/databases/bowtie2/WoLr2 \
    -o ./tests/test_out/aligned_metaG \
    -t 4 \
    --compress-samfiles
 ```

 `mopp align` aligns the sequencing data provided in the input directory to the reference index.
-Providing a file pattern `-p` allows for specification of files with certain name patterns.
+Providing a file pattern `-p` allows for specification of files with certain name patterns (e.g. '*.fq.gz' aligns all files with filenames ending with `.fq.gz`).
 Allocating more threads to this command `-t` can reduce processing time.

 The `-x` argument accepts the path and prefix of the index files created by the bowtie2-build command. bowtie2-build outputs the forward (.bt2) and reverse (rev.bt2) index files.
 Our parameter requests the common prefix that is shared by all these files, before the forward/reverse designation.